Kumdis River Conservation Area

 The Kumdis River Conservation Area is on the traditional territory of the Haida Nation.
 The Haida have identified the Kumdis River as a priority for conservation within their land use plan.
 The diversity of interest groups, the strong cultural history and the beautiful natural areas make Haida Gwaii unique.
-The Nature Conservancy of Canada is excited to further our relationships with local communities in this truly special place.
+NCC is excited to further our relationships with local communities in this truly special place.

 Kumdis old-growth forest (Photo by NCC)

 Giant sitka spruce and western red cedar are among the trees found on the Kumdis River Conservation Area.
 These iconic trees served historically as building and weaving material, and as a source for food and medicine for the Haida.
 Tree scars from traditional uses are still visible today.
 The presence of old, large trees in this ecosystem contributes to the structural and ecological strength of the area, and provides habitat for many birds.

 A sandhill crane in the Kumdis estuary.
 (Photo by NCC)

 Known for their distinctive call and exuberant courtship dancing, the sandhill crane's uniqueness holds intrinsic value.
 On the Kumdis River Conservation Area, the grassy edges of the estuary near the forest's edge provide an ideal nesting environment for these birds.